 Here are quotations that reflect the pursuit of money in Hansberry’s play:

-Walter: I want so many things that they are driving me kind of crazy
+Walter: I want so many things that they are driving me kind of crazy⊠Mamaâlook at me.

-(A Raisin in the Sun, Act 1)
+A Raisin in the Sun, Walter Lee Younger, Act 1, Scene 2

-Mama: Oh—So now it’s life.
+Mama: OhâSo now itâs life.
 Money is life.
-Once upon a time freedom used to be life—now it’s money.
-I guess the world really do change
+Once upon a time freedom used to be lifeânow itâs money.
+I guess the world really do changeâŠ

-Walter: No—it was always money, Mama.
-We just didn’t know about it.
+Walter: Noâit was always money, Mama.
+We just didnât know about it.

-You ain’t satisfied or proud of nothing we done.
-I mean that you had a home; that we kept you out of trouble till you was grown; that you don’t have to ride to work on the back of nobody’s streetcar—You my children—but how different we done become.
+Mama: No⊠something has changed.
+You something new, boy.
+In my time we was worried about not being lynchedâŠYou ainât satisfied or proud of nothing we done.
+I mean that you had a home; that we kept you out of trouble till you was grown; that you donât have to ride to work on the back of nobodyâs streetcarâYou my childrenâbut how different we done become.Â

-Walter: [W]e have decided to move into our house because my father—my father—he earned it for us brick by brick.
-We don’t want to make no trouble for nobody or fight no causes, and we will try to be good neighbors.
-And that’s all we got to say about that.
-We don’t want your money.
+Walter: [W]e have decided to move into our house because my fatherâmy fatherâhe earned it for us brick by brick.
+We donât want to make no trouble for nobody or fight no causes, and we will try to be good neighbors.
+And thatâs all we got to say about that.
+We donât want your money.Â

-(A Raisin in the Sun, Act 3)
+A Raisin in the Sun, Walter Lee Younger, Act 3

 Thanks for reading our article!
 We hope that you found it helpful and learned something new.
-If you enjoyed the article, don’t hesitate to share it with your friends.
+If you enjoyed the article, donât hesitate to share it with your friends.

-❓ Money Theme in Literature FAQs
+â Money Theme in Literature

-How is the theme of love related to money in The Great Gatsby?
+How Is the Theme of Love Related to Money in The Great Gatsby?

-Fitzgerald’s The Great Gatsby shows how love and the desire for possessing someone or something can be confused.
+Fitzgeraldâs The Great Gatsby shows how love and the desire to possess someone or something can be confused.
 Many relationships in the novel are affected by wealth.
-For example, in Daisy and Tom’s relationship, money is the only connection.
+For example, in Daisy and Tomâs relationship, money is the only connection.

 Numerous poems are dedicated to the topic of money.
 Some notable examples are:

-1. Velocity by Allan Ginsberg,
+- Velocity by Allan Ginsberg,

-2. Fool’s Money Bags by Amy Lowell,
+- Foolâs Money Bags by Amy Lowell,

-3. Money by Philip Larkin,
+- Money by Philip Larkin,

-4. Money by Robert Frost.
+- Money by Robert Frost.

-What is the theme of money in Araby story?
+What Is the Theme of Money in Araby Story?

 Araby by James Joyce shows how a desire for success pushes every Dubliner to become more materialistic.
 Their ambition is frustrated by a lack of opportunity, the strength of their own vices, or a combination thereof.